syncthing/syncthing-macos/README.md

 To install just download the dmg, mount it and drag and drop the application to install.
 The only necessary configuration is to set the API key and URL when provisioning a remote syncthing instance, the local instance is auto-configured.
 The application automatically keeps the syncthing binary updated, while running.

-The latest version is available at [Github Releases](https://github.com/syncthing/syncthing-macos/releases/latest), or it can also be installed using [homebrew](https://github.com/Homebrew/homebrew-cask) `brew cask install syncthing`
+The latest version is available at [Github Releases](https://github.com/syncthing/syncthing-macos/releases/latest), or it can also be installed using [homebrew](https://github.com/Homebrew/homebrew-cask) `brew install --cask syncthing`

 # Why